Uncategorized|

 For some children, friendships will develop naturally over time.
-But some children may need some support and assistance in finding friends.
-The following tips can help families to offer support and encouragement to assist their child in forming friendships and encourage friendships.
+However, some children may require support and assistance in making friends.
+The following tips can help families offer support and encouragement to assist their child in forming and maintaining friendships.

 Tip 1: Identify interests

 It is important to help your child identify their own areas of interest.
-For some, this may be an easy task—they may have already developed favorite toys or activities.
-For children who have not demonstrated obvious areas of interest, provide them with the opportunity to engage in various activities.
+For some, this may be an easy task—they may have already developed a favorite toy or activity.
+For children who have not yet demonstrated obvious areas of interest, provide them with opportunities to engage in various activities.
 This may help them gain new interests.
 Your child may prefer to:

 Tip 2: Identify Peers